 Color and Texture

 Any change in your chicken comb’s color or texture is an indicator that something isn’t right with your chicken.
 Keep a close eye on all of your chicken’s combs.
 They should be a healthy color without any flaky or dry areas.
-There should be no lesion, blisters, or torn tissue.
+There should be no lesions, blisters, or torn tissue.

 Frequently Asked Questions